Rondônia: Geography

+Tree-cover loss year in Rondônia, 2001-2024, from the Global Forest Change dataset.

-Rondonia used to be home to over 200,000 km^{2} of rainforest, but has become one of the most deforested places in the Amazon.
+Rondônia used to be home to over 200,000 km^{2} of rainforest, but has become one of the most deforested places in the Amazon.
 By 2003 around 70,000 km^{2} of rainforest had been cleared.

 The area around the Guaporé River is part of the Beni savanna ecoregion.

 The Samuel Dam is located in the state, on the Jamari River.

 History

 Pre-colonial

 Before the Portuguese discovery of Brazil, the region where the present state of Rondônia is situated was populated by indigenous peoples, who are known to have included the following: